6. How do I sell carbon units?

 Larger volumes? - Buyer has own account?

 Buyers of larger volumes can open an account on the UK Land Carbon Registry to manage their purchased carbon units - from either the Woodland Carbon Code or the Peatland Code.
-If a buyer has an account on the registry, they have more flexibility to manage their own units and to use/retire them when they are ready or wish to do so, but there is a fee to open an account (£400 for private companies and £200 for government/ charities).
+If a buyer has an account on the registry, they have more flexibility to manage their own units and to use/retire them when they are ready or wish to do so, but there is a fee to open an account.
 Their carbon units will also be visible on the 'Holdings' page of the UK Land Carbon Registry.
 Where buyers have accounts, you can transfer units to their account in a similar way to transferring cash through internet banking.

 Smaller volumes?
 Assign or Retire units on your buyer's behalf